Broad Hinton: Parish church

 The Church of England parish church of Saint Peter ad Vincula ("St Peter in Chains") is one of only 15 churches in England with this dedication, which is in honour of the Basilica of San Pietro in Vincoli in Rome.

 The earliest parts of the church building date from late in the 12th century.
 They include an Early English Gothic priest's doorway, which was later moved from the chancel to the organ chamber.
 In the 13th century the chancel was rebuilt, the nave was altered and the church was dedicated to Saint Mary.
 The Perpendicular Gothic tower was built in the 15th or early in the 16th century.
 A rood stair was inserted early in the 16th century.
 The nave was re-roofed in 1634 and the east end of the chancel was altered or rebuilt in the 18th century.

 In the 19th century the church was called St. Peter's.
+In 1843 a pulpit, desk and stalls were designed for the church by the architect William Hinton Campbell; it is not known if these were ever made and, if so, whether they survive.
 The building was restored in 1879 to plans by the Gothic Revival architect C.E.
 Ponting of Marlborough.
 He had a new, wider chancel arch built and re-used the old one to link the chancel with the organ chamber.
 In 1958 the church was designated as Grade I listed.

 Monuments

 The church contains several imposing monuments, notably to members of the Wroughton and Glanville families.

 There are indents of two lost brasses in the chancel, both knights in armour.
 The earlier was probably to William Wroughton (died 1392) and the later was certainly to his grandson, John Wroughton (died 1429).

-The monument to John's great great grandson, Sir William Wroughton (died 1559), is early Elizabethan, canopied, and shows influence of the previous Perpendicular Gothic style.
+The monument to John's great-great-grandson, Sir William Wroughton (died 1559), is early Elizabethan, canopied, and shows influence of the previous Perpendicular Gothic style.
 Despite an inscription in praise of Queen Elizabeth, it includes subtle references to his Roman Catholic sympathies.
 The monument to his son, Sir Thomas Wroughton (died 1597) and his wife, is a large standing monument, with figures of Sir Thomas and Lady Wroughton kneeling in prayer and facing east.
 An old legend tells how Sir Thomas is shown with no hands because they withered away after he threw his wife's Bible in the fire.
 He had returned home from hunting to find her reading it rather than making his supper and was not best pleased.

 Colonel Francis Glanville, a younger son of Speaker Glanville, was a Royalist soldier in the English Civil War.
 He was killed in 1645 when a Parliamentarian force besieged the Royalist-held town of Bridgwater in Somerset.
 His monument at Broad Hinton is a standing alabaster statue, wearing armour and holding the metal staff of a standard.
 His real armour is displayed above the monument.